The 2022 Conservation Dog Conference

 – Bringing together leading scientists, ecologists, dog handlers and trainers in discussions around the use of conservation dogs.

 – The Conservation Dog Conference is expected to bring together approximately 200 delegates and attendees from across Australasia and around the world, for this event.

-Dr. Megan Parker, Working Dogs for Conservation
+Dr. Megan Parker, Center for Large Landscape Conservation

 Dr. Parker began pioneering training methods for conservation detection dogs in 1996 and has worked on projects across the globe to end wildlife trafficking, stop invasive species and protect wild populations and places.
 We are thrilled to have Megan over to Australia to talk about her work with conservation dogs.

 Dr. Romane Cristescu, USC Detection Dogs for Conservation

 Dr. Cristescu pioneered the use of conservation detection dogs to detect koalas through scat in Australia, and co-founded (with Dr Celine Frere) the Detection Dogs for Conservation initiative at USC.